Zaarrg/DropBot/readme.md

 ### Displayless
 - Give the ability to use the bot fully automated with no user input needed.
 Especially useful for gui-less systems.
 See [Ubuntu - No Gui](https://github.com/Zaarrg/TTVDropBot/#ubuntu)

+### ForceCustomChannel
+- Force the bot to watch Custom Channels, only useful for display-less mode.

 ### ProgressCheckInterval
 - The time in ms, in what interval the progress should be checked.
 Recommended is `60000 ms - 60 s` anything under could cause twitch blocking your request.